-This microphone maintains a great impulse response and reproduces details of music and speech without colouration.
+This microphone maintains a great impulse response and reproduces details of music and speech without coloration.

 Neumann TLM 103 is more sensitive to structure-borne interference and wind noise.
 The resulting recording sounds as if you were there, listening with your ears.

-It produces balanced sound with enhanced presence.
-The mike provides very good rejection of rearward sound.
-Powerpack bass is regenerated with TLM 103 despite frequency low situation.
+It produces a balanced sound with enhanced presence.
+The mike provides a very good rejection of rearward sound.
+Powerpack bass is regenerated with TLM 103 despite the frequency low situation.